How Much Cash Do You Need to Buy Property in Singapore? (2026 Real Breakdown)

 Even conservative renovation:

 Renovation overshoot is a common liquidity shock.
-Do not treat it as optional.

 Step 5 — Emergency Liquidity Floor